rwynn/mongofluxd/README.md

 	# clone the repo outside your $GOPATH
 	git clone https://github.com/rwynn/mongofluxd.git
 	cd mongofluxd
-	# edit a file myplugin.go which is your plugin
+	# add and edit a file myplugin.go which is your plugin
 	go build -buildmode=plugin -o myplugin.so myplugin.go

 The public plugin function, or symbol, can then be assigned to a measurement in the config file